 Report a pothole

-A pothole is created when street surfaces freeze, thaw, and crack allowing water to seep under the tarmac.
+A pothole is created when street surfaces freeze, thaw, and crack.
+This allows water to seep under the tarmac.
 As that water freezes and thaws, it causes an expansion and creates the damage we see as potholes.

 Tell us about a pothole